-We'd be surprised if you could honestly say you'd never heard of Gangnam Style (and perhaps secretly tried a few horse dance moves yourself), and Psy himself was undoubtedly pretty surprised too when he rocketed to internet fame in 2013.
-At it's peak, this K-Pop legend was racking up 72 views per second and averaged 33 views a second for two whole years.
-Today, he's fourth in the list with a total of 3.2 billion views (and yes, people are still watching).
+We'd be surprised if you could honestly say you'd never heard of Gangnam Style (and perhaps secretly tried a few horse dance moves), and Psy himself was undoubtedly pretty surprised too when he rocketed to internet fame in 2013.
+At its peak, this K-Pop legend was racking up 72 views per second and averaged 33 views a second for two whole years.
+Today, he's fourth on the list with a total of 3.2 billion views (and yes, people are still watching).

 5. Masha and the Bear: Recipe for Disaster - Get Movies

 A rather unusual entry for our number five slot, Masha and the Bear, as you might have guessed, is not a music video at all.
 It's not even an official video, and to top it off it's in Russian!
-Masha and the Bear is incredibly popular in Russia, being based loosely on an old Russian folk story, and since all 68 episodes have been uploaded to YouTube, three have surpassed the one billion view mark.
+Masha and the Bear is incredibly popular in Russia and is based loosely on an old Russian folk story, and since all 68 episodes have been uploaded to YouTube, three have surpassed the one billion view mark.

 6. Uptown Funk - Mark Ronson ft.
 Bruno Mars

 Part of the success is undoubtedly down to the amazing lyrics of the song.
-From repeating how hot he is to namechecking Michelle Pfeiffer and Saint Laurent, this is feelgood power lyrics at their very best.
-The simple four chord structure and effortlessly funky beat helps its appeal bridge the generations, and the video itself just screams fun, fun, fun!
+From repeating how hot he is to namechecking Michelle Pfeiffer and Saint Laurent, these are feel-good power lyrics at their very best.
+The simple four-chord structure and effortlessly funky beat help its appeal bridge the generations, and the video itself just screams fun, fun, fun!
 Don't believe us, just watch (the YouTube video, of course)!

 7. Sorry - Justin Bieber